sleeplessinc/node-smtpclient/README.md

 # smtp-client

 This module implements a simplified SMTP client.
-It was designed to send email out through a gmail account with a gmail username and password.
-It **always** uses **both** AUTH and TLS/SSL.
+**Always** uses both AUTH and TLS/SSL.

-The module exports a single function:
+Exports a single function:

-	send(from, to, user, pass, opts, cb)
+	send(from, to, user, pass, opts, callback)

-When the send function has finished its work, the callback function will be called.
-It will either be passed an error argument or no argument if the email was sent successfully

-## Required arguments:
+## Required:

-* `from` -- The address to place in the "From:" header.
-Also used for "mailfrom" in the SMTP conversation.
+* `from` -- Address to place in "From:" header.
+Also used for "mailfrom" in SMTP conversation.
-* `to` -- The address to which the email will be sent
+* `to` -- Address to which the email will be sent
-* `srcHost` -- The domain name used for "helo" in the SMTP protocol
+* `srcHost` -- Domain name used for "helo" in the SMTP protocol
-* `opts` -- An object containing additional optional values.
-The opts object itself is required, but can be `{}`.
-Any values in the object will override the defaults.
+* `opts` -- Object containing options which override defaults.
+May be `{}`.

-## Optional arguments:
+## Optional:

-* `cb` -- Async call back function.
-Called on errors, and when the email has been successfully sent.
+* `cb` -- Called with one `error` argument or null if mail sent successfully.

 ## Options:

-Any values provided in the `opts` argument will override the defaults.
+Options provided in the `opts` argument will override the defaults.
-The supported values are listed here with their defaults:
+Supported options with their defaults:

 * `host` -- "localhost"
 * `port` -- 25